marcdegennes/Artificial_Morphogen_Gradients/README.md

 **Science -Part1_Invasion_of_tissue_by_a_GFP_bath_.ipynb**

 In this notebook we look at the invasion of GFP along the baso-apical direction of cells when the pouch is put in contact with GFP baths at different concentrations (see Supplementary 1.7).
 From the dynamics we infer the surface density and diffusivity of receptors.
 The notebook performs several tests validating the quasi static approximation of equation (30) of the supplementary material.
-It then fits the experimental data to find the diffusion constant and quantity of receptors, and displays an example of the statistical method used to estimate the error on those parameters.
+It then fits the experimental data to find the diffusion constant and quantity of receptors, generates the graph of Fig-S7-G, and displays an example of the statistical method used to estimate the error on those parameters.

 **Science-Part1_Apical_Gradients.ipynb**